This tutorial will show how to run Gradle Enterprise on Amazon’s Elastic Kubernetes Service, EKS.

 $ aws iam create-policy \

---policy-name "eksctl-gradle-enterprise-build-scan-access" \(1)
+--policy-name "eksctl-gradle-enterprise-build-scan-access" \ (1)

-1 | Even though we aren’t using eksctl to create this policy, using the eksctl- prefix allows us to avoid needing additional permissions. |
+1 | Even though we aren’t using eksctl to create this policy, using the eksctl- prefix avoids the need for additional permissions. |

 2 | The policy.json file you created. |

-3. Create a role for EKS
+C. Create a role for EKS

 To associate the service account with an AWS IAM role, we need to use an AWS OIDC provider.
-We already installed one when setting up the EBS CSI driver, so we can use it here.

 To create a role that can be used from EKS and uses the policy you just created, run: